kylestanley1313/ffa-p1/README.md

 # ffa-p1

-A repository containing code used in the paper titled ``Functional Factor Modeling of Brain Connectivity'' by Stanley, Lazar, and Reimherr (2023).
+A repository containing code used in the paper titled "Functional Factor Modeling of Brain Connectivity'' by Stanley, Lazar, and Reimherr (2023).

 ## Getting Started